 Weekly market transactions

-Once a week on Wednesdays, the Central Bank invites counterparties to participate in its market transactions.
+On Wednesdays, the Central Bank invites counterparties to participate in its market transactions.

 For monetary policy transmission, market conditions determine whether the Bank offers loans or term deposits to financial institutions.
 The Bank adheres to the general rule of not offering loans and term deposits at the same time; however, in January 2022 the Bank opened a special liquidity window through which counterparties may take fourteen-day collateralised loans so as to preserve financial stability.
 In exceptional cases, the Bank may deviate from the general rule of not offering loans and term deposits simultaneously if it deems such deviation necessary.